MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crt-alphabetical-function-reference.md

 manager: "ghogen"
 ms.workload: ["cplusplus"]
 ---
-# CRT Alphabetical Function Reference
+# UCRT alphabetical function reference

-The C Run-Time (CRT) Library reference documentation is arranged alphabetically by routine.
+The Universal C Runtime (UCRT, often just CRT) Library reference documentation is arranged alphabetically by routine.
 To find a CRT routine based on functionality, see [Universal C runtime routines by category](../../c-runtime-library/run-time-routines-by-category.md).

 ## A